-- 73. In reports under cls.24, 25 and 26 the DPA may exclude a matter if it thinks desirable, having regard to the need to prevent such things as - - . prejudice to security, defence or international relations;

-- prejudice to Commonwealth/State or inter-State
+- 73. In reports under cls.24, 25 and 26 the DPA may exclude a matter if it thinks desirable, having regard to such considerations as - prejudice to security, defence or international relations: - prejudice to Commonwealth/State relations; - . disclosure of Cabinet deliberations; - disclosure of confidential source of criminal law enforcement information;

-relations;

-- . disclosure of Cabinet deliberations;

-- disclosure of confidential source of criminal law enforcement information;

-- person;